huhumt/vimrc_huhumt/README.md

 # vimrc_huhumt
 my own vimrc and tux_conf file

+DEPENDENCY
+this script and configuration file rely on program below
+1. vim, better newer than 7.4
+2. python, both python2.7 and python3 is okay
+3. curl and git for download plugins
+4. some other dependencies, sorry for it.
+I only test on my own computer, maybe have some problem on your computer, you may solve it by yourself or contact me by <nepood@gmail.com> or pull your request to this repo.

 DESCRIPTION
 this is my own vimrc file to write program. it combine functions as below:
 1. show directory and project as tree using nerdtree and minibufexpl on the left